Azure/azure-openapi-validator/docs/post-operation-async-response-validation.md

 ## Why this rule is important

-RPaaS only supports 202 for async POST operations.
+202 or async POST operations.
 This is enforced at runtime via swagger validation.

 ## How to fix the violation